 \subsection{Frames}

-We start by briefly recalling some basic facts about frame theory.
+We start by briefly recalling some basic facts about frame theory \cite{Ch02,mallat2009wavelet,adcock2019frames}.
 A family $\uo = (u_\la)_{\la \in \La} \in \U^\La$ where $\La$ is an at most countable index set is called frame for the Hilbert space $\U$ if there are constants $A, B>0$ such that

-The constants $A$ and $B$ are called lower an upper frame bounds of $\uo$.
+The constants $A$ and $B$ are called lower and upper frame bounds of $\uo$, respectively.
 The frame is called tight if $A = B$ and exact if it fails to be a frame whenever any single element is deleted from the sequence $(u_\la)_{\la \in \La}$.
 A frame that is not a Riesz basis is said to be overcomplete.

-\begin{definition}[Analysis and Synthesis Operator] Let $\uo = (u_\la)_{\la \in \La}$ be a frame for the Hilbert space $\U$.
+\begin{definition}[Analysis and synthesis operator] Let $\uo = (u_\la)_{\la \in \La}$ be a frame for the Hilbert space $\U$.
 The analysis and synthesis operator of $\uo$, respectively, are defined by

 \end{definition}